jm33-m0/emp3r0r/README.md

 - [x] packer: use `shm_open` in older Linux kernels
 - [x] dropper: shellcode injector - python
 - [x] port mapping: forward from CC to agents, so you can use encapsulate other tools (such as Cobalt Strike) in emp3r0r's CC tunnel
+- [x] randomize everything that can be randomized (file path, port number, etc)
 - [ ] injector: inject shellcode into another process, using GDB
 - [ ] dropper: shellcode injector - dd
 - [ ] dropper: downloader (stage 0) shellcode